toeverything/blocksuite/packages/docs/guide/component-types.md

 In BlockSuite, the `editor` is typically designed to be remarkably lightweight.
 The actual editable blocks are registered to the [`EditorHost`](/api/@blocksuite/lit/) component, which is a container for mounting block UI components.

 BlockSuite by default offers a host based on the [lit](https://lit.dev) framework.
-For example, this is a conceptually usable BlockSuite editor composed by [`BlockSpec`](./block-spec)s:
+For example, this is a conceptually usable BlockSuite editor composed of [`BlockSpec`](./block-spec)s:

 ```ts
 // Default BlockSuite editable blocks